Some of the people who are excited about assisting you in your Cadet ministry.

 Bob deJonge (back left) – Art Director • Bob is the media person.
 He has his hand in most printed, web, or video production for Cadets.
 He works out of his home in Spring Lake, Michigan.

-Sarah Stuitje (middle front) – Office Manager / Assistant Graphic Designer • Sarah spends a lot of time on producing materials (Clarion newsletter, Counselor Editions of Quest Bible lessons, some of Cadet Quest magazine, and program material updates), and oversees the information, supplies, and billing services of the organization.
+Sarah Stuitje (front right) – Office Manager / Assistant Graphic Designer • Sarah spends a lot of time on producing materials (Clarion newsletter, Counselor Editions of Quest Bible lessons, some of Cadet Quest magazine, and program material updates), and oversees the information, supplies, and billing services of the organization.

-Mary Broene & Kim Keller – Secretaries • Mary (front left) and Kim (front right) have many tasks, including keeping all the club and financial records up-to-date, and seeing that supplies are shipped out to the councils and clubs.
+Becky Baker & Kim Keller – Secretaries • Becky (front left) and Kim (back middle-right) have many tasks, including keeping all the club and financial records up-to-date, and seeing that supplies are shipped out to the councils and clubs.
 They answer the phone, take orders, answer questions, work on mailings, and greet any visitors to the Cadet office.
 They also proofread any copy that the office produces.
-Mary and Kim stay very busy!
+Becky and Kim stay very busy!

-Training Coordinator • A part time employee of Cadets whose job it is to oversee the counselor training network.
-The Cadet Corps is currently evaluating the future of this position.
+Training Coordinator • A part-time employee of Cadets whose job it is to oversee the counselor training network.
+Our current Training Coordinator is Dick Broene.
+You can contact him for information on training opportunities in your area.

 If you have questions about supplies that you are ordering through the Canadian Supply center you will probably be talking to Sharon who answers the phone, and Janina who takes Cadet supply and uniform orders.
 Sharon and Janina (photo right) are employed by deJong Enterprises to handle Cadet business in Canada.